OpenEnroth/OpenEnroth/README.md

 1. You will need a GoG or any other version of Might and Magic VII.
 Just run the installer and install the game into default location.

-2. Download the prebuilt releases [here](releases) and unzip the files.
+2. Download the prebuilt [releases](https://github.com/OpenEnroth/OpenEnroth/releases) and unzip the files.

-3. Copy the OpenEnroth .exe and the `shaders` folder to the folder where the game is installed from the `dist` folder from the zip file.
+3. From the `dist` folder inside the zip file copy the OpenEnroth .exe and the `shaders` folder to the folder where the game is installed.

 4. You can also set `OPENENROTH_MM7_PATH` env variable to point to the game installation folder.
 OpenEnroth might work by reading the paths from registry, but this is not guaranteed.